pthub/sysdig/README.md

 ## Process

-1. Execute one or more sysdig commands and pipe the output to a file
+1. Execute one or more sysdig commands and pipe the output to a file/s
 2. Change the config file to include the sysdig output directory
 3. Execute the java command to monitor the directory and send emails